wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ## IDE to edit

-If you prefer using an IDE, see my <a target="_blank" href="https://wilsonmar.github.io/text-editors">tutorials on text editors</a>:
+If you prefer using an IDE, see <a target="_blank" href="https://wilsonmar.github.io/text-editors">my tutorial on text editors</a>:

    * Eclipse
    * WebStorm - https://www.jetbrains.com/webstorm/
    * Visual Studio Code - https://code.visualstudio.com/
+   * others
    <br /><br />

 Then add code completions and other helpers.